wales-group/examples/LJ38/05_Expanding_PATHSAMPLE_database/README.md

 <img src="expandedtree_eg.png" width="100%", height="100%">

 Using the `IDMIN` keyword in the *dinfo* file, we have labelled the endpoints, minima 2 and 8.
-If you have completed Example 4, you will note that the landscape appears significantly more populated with distinct funnels starting to appear.
+If you have completed Example 4, you will note that the landscape appears significantly more populated, with distinct funnels starting to appear.

 It is likely that if you started `PATHSAMPLE` again, you could continue to find minima and transition states and further flesh out the landscape, which leads on to a really important question....